-simple, fast and open-ecosystem server provisioning with strong Infrastructure as Code design.
+simple, fast and open-ecosystem infrastructure automation with strong Infrastructure as Code (IaC) design.

-DRP Platform and Ecosystem is designed to be a complete data center provisioning, content scaffolding and infrastructure workflow platform with a cloud native architecture that completely replaces Cobbler, Foreman, MaaS, Ironic or similar technologies.
+Digital Rebar Platform and Ecosystem are designed together to be a complete data center provisioning, content scaffolding and infrastructure workflow platform with a cloud native architecture that completely replaces Cobbler, Foreman, MaaS, Ironic or similar technologies.
 DRP offers a single golang binary (less than 30MB) with no dependencies capable of installation on a laptop, RPi or switch supporting both bare metal and virtualized infrastructure.

 - Platform Capabilities: